 State Highway Administration crews will be on-site installing navigational lighting on the bridge.
 One of the two lanes will be closed while work is underway.
 A flagging operation will safely guide drivers through the work zone.
-Portable variable message

-The Maryland Department of Transportation signs will be in place along area state routes State Highway Administration will perform to alert drivers of the upcoming work.
+Portable variable message signs will be in place along area state routes to alert drivers of the upcoming work.